NeuroTechX/ntx_slack_archive/introductions.md

  >samsagaz: Not all of us are PHD's :slightly_smiling_face: (I'm self taught).
 Many of us are hobbyists as well.
 Welcome to our community

+6/13/2017 5:19 PM

+ **buanzo** :

+ >samsagaz I only have a high school degree in electronics, but my wife holds a phd and a master (both in environmental sciences), plus a degree in chemistry.
+When i started the university (systems engineering), i was called from the other national university for me to become a professor, because they were using material I wrote to teach unix programming. they were appalled at the fact that i was 19 years old at that time.

+>

+>
+I dropped out of college because of that.

+>

+>
+So, dont suffer for not having a degree.
+What you accomplish with your life has nothing to do with whatever academical degrees you hold.